 Cardholders will also get up to three supplementary cards for £60 (total) each year.

 There is a no-annual-fee version of this card, which doesn’t have any sign-up bonus but still has the onerous eligibility requirements.

 If you can meet the £12,000 spend in the first 12 months, then this World Elite Mastercard may be a better option because it comes with a huge haul of HSBC points that can be converted to a generous amount of airline points/miles.

-The strict eligibility requirements will immediately exclude many people from applying for this card.
-But HSBC is clearly targeting this at customers who already have significant money with HSBC, or the means (and desire) to do so.
+HSBC is clearly targeting this at customers who already have significant investments with HSBC, or the means (and desire) to do so.

 Featured imgae by Lindarks / Getty Images.

 Welcome to The Points Guy!